 Not having any questions at all shows that you don’t care about making an impression which can be disastrous in many different types of interview situations.
 You need to come across well here so always have a couple saved up just in case there is time near the end of proceedings.

 How will you inspire individuals to perform at their very best now that you’re in command of a team?
 This is the question that the author answers in the book.
 Daniel H. Pink explains why, unlike popular belief, extrinsic incentives like money aren’t the greatest approach to drive high performance in this bestselling business book.

 Employers should concentrate on instilling autonomy, mastery, and purpose in their employees instead of relying on external motivators such as money.

 2. The One Thing You Need to Know, by Marcus Buckingham

 Great managers, according to Buckingham, can identify their staff’s unique talents and make the most of them.
 This method, he claims, is far more successful than trying to address individuals’ flaws.

-Set clear expectations, give praise and recognition, and demonstrate your care for others are among the suggestions he offers for motivating high performance.
+Setting clear expectations, giving praise and recognition, and demonstrating your care for others are among the suggestions he offers for motivating high performance.

 3. Thinking, Fast and Slow, by Daniel Kahneman